-Because of the subsurface irrigation that exists at both sites, irrigation is typically not necessary.
+Because of the high water table that exist at both sites, irrigation is typically not necessary.
 Drainage, however, is essential in helping to prevent disease and allowing access to the fields for maintenance activities.
 The maintenance of existing ditches and cross tiles is essential to help maximize yields and reduce disease.